La Légende De Sleepy Hollow

 The Legend of Sleepy Hollow explores several significant themes, making it relevant even centuries after its publication:

-• The role of superstition and folklore: The story delves into the pervasive influence of superstition and folklore in early American society.
+• The role of superstition and folklore: The story gets into the pervasive influence of superstition and folklore in early American society.
 Ichabod's superstitious beliefs shape his perception of reality, ultimately contributing to his downfall.
 The narrative reflects the blend of reality and folklore that characterized the time.

 • The clash between old and new: The story subtly depicts the tension between the established traditions of the old world and the emerging forces of change and modernization.
 Ichabod, the outsider, represents this new wave, while Brom embodies the established social order.
 The conflict between them reflects a broader societal shift.